 The trip to Takeo especially by bus may be a bit uncomfortable but it certainly offers experiences that will be richer than just going around Phnom Penh.

-Being with the local people as they go about their local travel certainly adds more spice into your experience.
-Having a chance to interact with them will make your trip even much more meaningful.
+Being with the local people as they go about their local travel certainly adds more spice into your experience and will give you more stories to tell when you get home.